datagnss/datagnss.github.io/gnss/rtk_receiver/casestudy/easy-to-setup-ppk-solution.md

 ### Install Android app

 Download and install the RTKBridge Android app.
-It is not yet available on Google Play, so you need to install the APK directly.
+It is not yet available on Google Play, so you need to install the APK directly [click to download RTKBridge](../../../assets/software/rtkbridge/rtkbridge.apk).

 After installation, grant the required permissions to RTKBridge.